Saint Vincent and the Grenadines Company Formation

 St Vincent and the Grenadines is considered a highly confidential jurisdiction with moderately strong confidentiality laws.

-Information on directors and shareholders is publicly accessible.
+Information on directors and shareholders is accessible for public inspection.
 This information is filed with the Registrar of Companies and is available to the public upon paid request.

 The corporate registers are kept at the company’s registered office and maintained by the registered agent.
-The Financial Services Authority of St. Vincent may inspect the company’s corporate registers.
+For the BC companies, the registers are also filled to the Financial Services Authority of St. Vincent.

 Information on the beneficial owners of the company can only be disclosed to authorities of other countries and only upon official legal request from such authorities.